drodmay1/buzzline-05-davidrm/README.md

 This project is a Kafka-based data pipeline that processes and visualizes real-time streaming data.
 The pipeline includes a Kafka producer, a custom Kafka consumer, and a visualization dashboard.

+The custom Kafka consumer reads messages from the Kafka topic, processes the data to extract attributes like sentiment, message_length and keyword mentioned, and stores the data in an SQLite database (buzz,sqlite).
+This setup supports real-time data processing and analysis.

 ### Key Features:
 - **Producer**: Sends JSON messages to the Kafka topic `buzzline`.
 - **Consumer**: Reads messages from the Kafka topic, processes them and stores them in an SQLite database.